 He is a tall, strong defender who is in his prime years and would be good enough to play for most of the top teams in Europe.

 Best Attributes – Heading (17), Aggression (17), Jumping Reach (17), Strength (17), Positioning (16).

 Raúl Jiménez – (CA 137 – PA 147)

-Jimenez is a Striker who can play as a target man or pressing forward, which works well as he good Aggression and Work Rate.
+Jimenez is a Striker who can play as a target man or pressing forward, who works well as he has good Aggression and Work Rate.